NFL reschedules Steelers-Titans, Ravens’ bye now Week 7

 The NFL already had postponed the Titans’ game Sunday against Pittsburgh.
 That came a day after the league said it hoped the teams would play Monday or Tuesday.
 But another positive test result Thursday led to the postponement and Friday’s rescheduling.

-Then two additional positive test results came in Friday, a person told The Associated Press, speaking on condition of anonymity because neither the NFL nor the Titans had announced the latest results.
+Then the Titans added a pair of wide receivers to the reserve/COVID-19 list Friday: veteran Adam Humphries and Cameron Batson, who’s on the practice squad.
 Each new positive test requires the team’s infectious control officer to track down everyone in contact with those people.

 The Minnesota Vikings (0-3) again had no positive test results Friday, leaving them on target to visit Houston (0-3) on Sunday as scheduled after losing 31-30 to the Titans last week.
 The Viking returned to work and practice at their facility on Thursday.